 The story of the two Christmas trees began when my son was about three.
 He asked if we could leave the tree up until his Birthday at the end of February so the kids coming to the party could put his Birthday presents underneath the tree.
 I loved our artificial tree and all our ornaments, so I said yes.
 I mean, what a great idea, and why not?!

 Little did I know at the time, this would became our tradition for many years.
-We would put the tree up just before Thanksgiving and take it down at the end of February after his Birthday party.
-The kids attending the party loved putting the presents underneath the tree; however, their parents thought it was a bit strange to still have a Christmas tree up and decorated.
-In fact, over the years, we received many funny looks from visitors entering our home and seeing the Christmas tree up and fully decorated.
-We knew it was very unusual, but it was our tradition, and we were happy with it.
+We would put our tree up just before Thanksgiving and take it down at the end of February after his Birthday party.
+The kids attending the party loved putting the presents underneath the tree; however, their parents thought it was a bit strange that we still had our Christmas tree up and decorated.

+As my son grew up, no longer having Birthday parties where kids brought presents, it was never a consideration to take the tree down.
+It had become a very normal part of our home that we loved.
 In addition, our tradition of keeping the tree up all year long, took some stress out of the holiday season.
 Because, as anyone who has put up and taken down a tree knows, it can be very time consuming!

 Enjoy the holiday season, your tree(s) and whatever unique traditions you and your family have.

-Laura Li Lifestyle
+Until next time, Laura Li Lifestyle